 10 Easy Home Workouts You Can Do in Your Living RoomArticle posted in: Fitness

-Staying active and fitting in workouts while staying at home can feel challenging.
+Staying active and fitting in workouts at home can feel challenging.
 However, that doesn’t mean you can’t still get the weight loss benefits of regular exercise without going to the gym.
-Physical activity of all kinds keeps your body burning calories and shedding excess pounds at a steady rate.
+Physical activity keeps your body burning calories and shedding excess pounds at a steady rate.
 That’s why Nutrisystem experts recommend that you get in 30 minutes of activity each day.

-Bonus: Exercise reduces stress and helps you to sleep more soundly, which will both make you feel better when you’re stuck at home and speed your progress to your weight loss goal.
+Bonus: Exercise reduces stress and helps you to sleep more soundly, helping you feel better when you’re stuck at home and speeds up your progress to your weight loss goal.

 Here are 10 easy workouts you can do at home in your living room:

 You might remember these exercises from high-school gym class.
 Jumping jacks, squats, lunges, sit-ups (or crunches) and push-ups are easy to do anywhere.
 Plus, they stoke your metabolism and tone your muscles.
 If you haven’t done them in a while, start with five repetitions (or even three) and gradually increase the amount until you can do three sets of 10 for each exercise.